LINOSNCHENA/JAVA-Microservices-in-Springboot-and-Angular/README.md

-# CORDINATION  IN DIFFERENT FRAMWORKS (BACKEND & FRONTEND)
+# BACKEND & FRONTEND IN DIFFERENT FRAMEWORKS

 The purpose of this application is to create a full-stack simple application by combining two of the current popular frames works.
 Angular and Spring-Boot